undless/gatling.io-doc/content/reference/install/cloud/private-locations/network/index.md

 ### Key Notes

-* **Host Header Rewriting**: Ensure all configured forward proxies rewrite the host header to api.gatling.io.
+* **Host Header Rewriting**: Ensure all configured forward proxies rewrite the host header to `api.gatling.io`.
 This is a mandatory requirement for proper communication.
 * **Configuration Simplification**: Take advantage of HOCON substitutions to reuse and simplify configuration settings, minimizing redundancy and reducing maintenance effort.
 * **Proxy Separation**: Decide whether to use a single proxy for both the Control Plane and Private Locations or separate proxies for each, based on your infrastructure needs.
+* **File Access**: Ensure that truststore and keystore are accessible when using them.
+Mind that they may be located at different places for **Control plane** and **Load generators** depending on the way you mount volumes and/or generated the images.